Across America, green activists are pushing back against biomass, declaring trees are the new black. Coal black.

 Rep. Backus’s assertion that biomass “keeps electric bills low” is unsupported by data.
 In fact, even its most ardent supporters acknowledge that it’s more expensive than the electrical power it’s replacing.
 At current rates, the increased costs will be about $22 million, according to estimates from the New England Ratepayers Association.

 If biomass emits more carbon and costs ratepayers more money, why are Democrats working so hard to subsidize it?
-For Democrats who represent districts where these six biomass facilities provide local jobs, voting for an override makes sens.
+For Democrats who represent districts where these six biomass facilities provide local jobs, voting for an override makes sense.
 But what’s in it for the rest?
 Pure, partisan loyalty?

 Next year there will be primary elections in these legislative districts.
 What will happen when these pro-biomass members have to face progressive primary challengers running on environmental issues?
 How will they defend their anti-environment, pro-rate-hike votes then?